idiap/bob/src/python/io/doc/index.rst

   * **HDF5** (``.hdf5`` or ``.h5``) [``hdf5.array.binary``], is the **prefered
     format for enconding |project| data** as discussed before.

-Saving an ``io.Array`` in a different format is just a matter of choosing the right extension:
+Saving a :py:class:`torch.io.Array` in a different format is just a matter of choosing the right extension:

 .. code-block:: python